-Within the RNA genome of viruses exists RNA dependent RNA polymerase (RdRp), which is a highly versatile enzyme that assists in RNA synthesis by catalyzing the RNA-template dependent formation of phosphodiester bonds.
+Within the RNA genome of viruses exists RNA dependent RNA polymerase (RdRp), a highly versatile enzyme that assists in RNA synthesis by catalyzing the RNA-template dependent formation of phosphodiester bonds.

 The lack of exonuclease activity during the RNA synthesis process causes RdRps to have a high rate of copying error, which is estimated to be around 10-4.
-Although mutations are generally considered to be unfavorable to host cells, the progeny viral population of RNA viruses benefit from increased rates of mutation.
+Although mutations are generally considered unfavorable to host cells, the progeny viral population of RNA viruses benefit from increased mutation rates.

 As these viruses mutate under extreme pressures caused by the host organism’s defense physiology, the variants that can withstand these environmental factors survive.

-As a result, more lethal and resistant virus progeny can continue to reproduce without interference from the immune cells of organisms.
+As a result, more lethal and resistant virus progeny can continue to reproduce without interference from organisms' immune cells.

 An overview of RdRp inhibitors

-Although RdRp inhibitors can achieve these antiviral effects through different mechanisms, one notable way in which the RNA viral genome replication process is halted by these drugs is by competing with adenosine triphosphate.
+Although RdRp inhibitors can achieve these antiviral effects through different mechanisms, one notable way in which these drugs halt the RNA viral genome replication process is by competing with adenosine triphosphate.